Business ownership within England and Wales: Limited liability partnerships

-The Limited Liability Partnership Act of 2000 came into effect 6 April 2001, making Limited Liability Partnerships (LLPs) available to two or more persons wishing to enter business.
+The Limited Liability Partnerships Act 2000 (c.
+12) came into effect 6 April 2001, making limited liability partnerships (LLPs) available to two or more persons wishing to enter business.
 The legislation has been formed by cross referencing, meaning that there is no sight statute which contains the legislation applicable to LLPs; this means that there are several hundred sections applicable to LLPs.

-The Company Directors Disqualification Act of 1986 is applied to the LLPs, making it so that a disqualified director is unable to join LLPs and so members of may also face the same proceedings as directors.
+The Company Directors Disqualification Act 1986 (c.
+46) is applied to the LLPs, making it so that a disqualified director is unable to join LLPs and so members of may also face the same proceedings as directors.

 The key features of limit liability partnerships are: